 If you’ve spotted them in the house you can make a simple trap:

 You’ll need a shallow tin can, such as cat food cans, jar covers, etc. Fill them with about half an inch of any type of vegetable oil (corn, canola, soybean, etc).
-The oil works as an attractant, the earwigs climb in, but drown drown because they are unable to crawl back out.
+The oil works as an attractant, the earwigs climb in, but then drown because they are unable to crawl back out.
 Place the traps anywhere you’ve seen earwigs (such as laundry rooms, under the sink, etc)

-Garden Trap Idea:
+Garden Trap Idea

 Roll a newspaper into a “tube” or use the cardboard center from a roll of paper towels.
 Place it along the base of your plants (in the evening).
 In the morning, tap the tube into a bucket to dump out the earwigs that have collected.
 This works fairly well with household plants as well.

-Natural Predators Include:
+Earwig Natural Predators Include:

-Sprinkle diatomaceous earth along potential entry points (the edges of doors), forcing them to trek through it in order to enter your home.
+To prevent earwigs from coming inside your home, sprinkle diatomaceous earth along potential entry points (the edges of doors), forcing them to trek through it in order to enter your home.
 The diatomaceous earth works by drying out their exoskeleton, killing them; but it’s perfectly safe to use around pets.

 Caulk or use weather stripping to seal around all possible entry points (windows, doors, pipes, foundation cracks, etc).